Mike Glennon: Chicago Bears

-On March 9, 2017, Glennon signed a three-year, $45 million contract with the Chicago Bears.
+On March 9, 2017, Glennon signed a three-year, $45 million contract with the Bears.
 On September 4, 2017, the Bears named Glennon as their starting quarterback for Week 1 against the Falcons.

-On September 10, 2017, in his Bears regular season debut, Glennon finished 26-of-40 for 213 yards and a touchdown in a 23–17 home loss to the Atlanta Falcons at Soldier Field.
+On September 10, 2017, in his Bears regular season debut, Glennon finished 26-of-40 for 213 yards and a touchdown in a 23–17 home loss to the Falcons at Soldier Field.
 His first touchdown as a Bear was a 19-yard pass to running back Tarik Cohen.
-He had 301 yards, but had two interceptions, in a Week 2 29–7 loss to his former team, the Tampa Bay Buccaneers, and 101 yards and a late interception in an overtime win over the Pittsburgh Steelers.
+He had 301 yards, but had two interceptions, in a Week 2 29–7 loss to his former team, the Buccaneers, and 101 yards and a late interception in an overtime win over the Steelers.
 In the next game, he threw two interceptions and lost two fumbles in a Week 4 Thursday Night Football loss to the Green Bay Packers.
-On October 2, seven days before the Week 5 game against the Minnesota Vikings, it was announced that Glennon had been benched in favor of rookie 2017 first-round pick Mitchell Trubisky.
+On October 2, seven days before the Week 5 game against the Minnesota Vikings, it was announced that Glennon had been benched in favor of rookie first-round pick Mitchell Trubisky.
 Glennon saw no more playing time in the 2017 season after Trubisky was named the starter.
 In four games, he finished with 833 passing yards, four touchdowns, and five interceptions.
 He also had eight turnovers, which led the league at the time of his benching.

 On February 28, 2018, the Bears' general manager Ryan Pace announced that Glennon would be released at the start of the new league year.
 He was officially released on March 14, 2018.

 Arizona Cardinals

-On March 16, 2018, Glennon signed a two-year contract with the Arizona Cardinals.
+On March 16, 2018, Glennon signed a two-year contract with the Cardinals.
 He appeared in two games in the 2018 season in relief of Josh Rosen.
 He was released on March 8, 2019.

 Oakland Raiders

 On March 22, 2019, Glennon signed with the Oakland Raiders.
-In Week 7, against the Green Bay Packers, Glennon came into the game in relief of Derek Carr.
+In Week 7, against the Packers, Glennon came into the game in relief of Derek Carr.
 He completed two passes for 36 yards and a touchdown in the 42–24 loss.

 Jacksonville Jaguars

 On May 12, 2020, Glennon signed with the Jacksonville Jaguars.
 He was released on September 5, 2020, and re-signed to the practice squad two days later.
 He was promoted to the active roster on September 8.
 On November 25, 2020, the Jaguars announced Glennon the starter for the Jaguars Week 12 matchup against the Cleveland Browns due to starter Gardner Minshew out with an injury and struggles from Jake Luton.
 It would be the first time Glennon had started a game since the 2017 season for the Chicago Bears.
 During the game, Glennon threw for 235 yards and two touchdowns during the 27–25 loss.
 In Week 14 against the Tennessee Titans, Glennon threw for 85 yards and an interception before being benched for Gardner Minshew during the 31–10 loss.
-In Week 16 against his former team, the Chicago Bears, Glennon threw for 211 yards, two touchdowns, and two interceptions during the 41–17 loss.
+In Week 16 against his former team, the Bears, Glennon threw for 211 yards, two touchdowns, and two interceptions during the 41–17 loss.